7 Different Types of Tongue Piercing

 https://www.pinterest.com/pin/573505333774471259/

-The side tongue piercing and the midline piercing have certain similarities, but the distinction is in the jewelry placement.
+The side tongue piercing and the midline piercing have similarities, but the distinction is in the jewelry placement.

 Of course, you can have the piercing on either your left or right side.
 However, you should choose cautiously because eating with a piercing can be uncomfortable.